Kate Middleton’s Ring Becomes More Popular Than Ever! Foreign Buyers Queue To Get Replicas Of The Sapphire Diamond Jewelry

 “We do make the ring but they don’t want us to supply it to the gift shop,” explained a spokesperson for Bill Skinner Studio, the replica’s manufacturer.

-Aside from the Kate Middleton ring which Garrard lovingly dubbed as the “Diana ring,” the company is also responsible in making five crowns for the Queen including the Imperial State Crown which was used during Her Majesty’s coronation.
+Aside from the Kate Middleton ring which Garrard lovingly dubbed as the “Diana ring,” the company is also responsible in making five crowns for the Queen, including the Imperial State Crown which was used during Her Majesty’s coronation.

 Garrard also made Queen Elizabeth’s Crown which is embellished with the popular Koh-i-Noor diamond, carefully and meticulously re-cut by Dutch diamond cutter Levie Benjamin Voorzanger in 1852.

-According to Milner, Prince Albert ordered that the gem be re-cut under the supervision of several members of the Royal Family including the Duke of Wellington because he was chagrined to see its underwhelming appearance.
+According to Milner, Prince Albert ordered that the gem be re-cut under the supervision of several members of the Royal Family, including the Duke of Wellington because he was chagrined to see its underwhelming appearance.

 “When he made the first cut the poor chap is said to have fainted.
 The pressure on him must have been immense,” Milner told the outlet.